kyverno/KDP/proposals/allow_policy_exception.md

 **f.
 What happened if the CR get rejected?**

 The `status` in the `PolicyExceptionRequest` would be updated to `Denied`, and the `reason` in the `PolicyExceptionRequest` would also be updated to tell the user the rejection reason.

 The user can modify `PolicyExceptionRequest` based on feedback and resubmit.
-The `status` in `PolicyExceptionRequest` would be then changed to `PendingApproval` again and wait to be reviewed.
+The `status` in `PolicyExceptionRequest` would be then changed to `Pending` again and wait to be reviewed.

 **g.
 What happened next if the CR get approved?**